theemadnes/gke-whereami/README.md

 ### Notes

-The operating port of the pod has been switched from `5000` to `8080` to work easily with the managed version of Cloud Run.

 If you'd like to build & publish via Google's [buildpacks](https://github.com/GoogleCloudPlatform/buildpacks), something like this should do the trick (leveraging the local `Procfile`):